-Applicants must meet the eligibility requirements on their own behalf and may not rely on Affiliates or Subsidiaries to meet this requirement.
+Applicants must independently meet the eligibility requirements and may not rely on Affiliates or Subsidiaries to meet this requirement.

 Applicants must also demonstrate in their Application that their CMF Award will result in Eligible Project Costs that equal at least 10 times the Award amount.
 Additional eligibility requirements are contained in the Notice of Funding Availability.
-For example, an Applicant must not be under a CDFI Fund sanction prohibiting it from applying to any CDFI Fund programs.
+For example, an Applicant must not be subject to a CDFI Fund sanction prohibiting it from applying to any CDFI Fund programs.